TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet-aftermath/README.md

     ```
     ```diff
     - I did not use a new sample for every agent, I used the same one, but a new one is necessary
-    + I found out that my implementation of using one sample for all agents within one episode also works.
+    + I found out that my implementation of using one sample for all agents within one episode also works. todo or does it stick at 0.04?
     ```
     ```diff
     - I used a seed of 2, but a seed of 0 is necessary